 - Should I put collision coverage on all my vehicles?

-- Is my teen driver covered when they drive my company car?
+- Is my teen driver covered when they drive my car?

-- Is other people’s property covered if stolen from my vehicle?
+- Is personal property covered if stolen from my vehicle?

-- Will I be non-renewed for getting a DUI or other conviction?
+- Will my policy be canceled if I get a DUI or other conviction?

 - Should I drop comprehensive coverage on older vehicles?

 If you don’t know the answers to these questions, then you may want to think about talking to an insurance agent.
-To find lower rates from a local agent, simply complete this short form.
-It’s fast, doesn’t cost anything and you can get the answers you need.
+You can also often utilize the chat feature on a company website if you’d prefer to keep things digital.